ros2/ros2_documentation/source/Tutorials/Intermediate/Tf2/Learning-About-Tf2-And-Time-Py.rst

       from_frame_rel,
       now)

-Moreover, import additional exceptions that we will handle in the beggining of the file:
+Moreover, import additional exceptions that we will handle in the beginning of the file:

 .. code-block:: python